Researching global development

 What you will study

-In this module you’ll build on the interests and understanding you developed in either Understanding global development (DD870) or Global development in practice (D890) and in Key challenges in global development (DD871) in order to develop your own independent research project.
+In this module, you’ll build on the interests and understanding you developed in either Understanding global development (DD870) or Global development in practice (D890) and in Key challenges in global development (DD871) in order to develop your own independent research project.

-During Block 2 you’ll develop a comprehensive research proposal.
+During Block 2, you’ll develop a comprehensive research proposal.
 You’ll learn about research methodology and principles of research design, as well as specific methods of data collection and analysis and how to use them.
 Throughout this block and the module, you’ll be engaging with debates about what constitutes ethical research in global development.
-We’ll encourage you to reflect on the politics of knowledge production in global development, as well as considering how to put key ideas, such as informed consent, into practice as you conduct your own research.
+We’ll encourage you to reflect on the politics of knowledge production in global development, as well as consider how to put key ideas, such as informed consent, into practice as you conduct your own research.

-In Blocks 3 and 4 you'll have more time for independent research, supported by one-to-one discussions with your tutor.
-At the end of Block 3 you’ll be able to submit some of your work for feedback.
+In Blocks 3 and 4, you'll have more time for independent research, supported by one-to-one discussions with your tutor.
+At the end of Block 3, you’ll be able to submit some of your work for feedback.

 Teaching and assessment